Shivam-316/GitHub101/README.md

 Day 2 ->  Resolved class imbalance and tried to extract mfcc feature but no luck , there is some error in preprocessing.

-Day 3 -> Studdied about features in an audio and worked out the error in **Day 1 Preprocessing** , so had to do it all over again
+Day 3 -> Studied about features in an audio and worked out the error in **Day 1 Preprocessing** , so had to do it all over again
           ( 3hrs of processing) , but in the end got the mfcc feature out, **rise and shine**

-Day 4 -> Today i got on with deviding the data into **train and validation**, then i started **feature extraction**.
+Day 4 -> Today i got on with dividing the data into **train and validation**, then i started **feature extraction**.
           First i thought that i will try to extract features **one-by-one** and see which one performs **best with 1D-covnet** but different features performed well on different audio files, So then i thought to use them all by **concatenation**, but the pitfall here was that covnets are designed to find **spatial patterns**